 On an ongoing basis, documentation would include:

 In some cases, an employer may choose to provide direct assistance to disaster victims rather than funneling assistance through a charity.
 In addition, sometimes an employer may provide assistance through a non-exempt fund established to receive contributions from the employer as well as employees.
-These funds, when disbursed, may sometimes receive favorable tax treatment as well.
+When disbursed, these funds may sometimes receive favorable tax treatment as well.
 Code Section 139 provides for special tax treatment of qualified disaster relief payments of a qualified disaster regardless of the source.
 Qualifying payments are not subject to income tax, self-employment tax or employment taxes even if the payments are made directly from an employer.
 It’s also important to monitor the IRS as well as FEMA websites to determine what areas they deem as covered disaster areas.
 That usually lessens the burden of documentation as another branch of government has already classified these areas as covered disaster areas.

-There are many long-term and short-term ramifications to the choices made by the company.
+There are many long- and short-term ramifications to the choices made by a company to provide assistance.
 The first and foremost consideration is to meet the immediate needs of employees or individuals affected by a natural disaster.
 There are many points to evaluate in making the decision as to how to handle the assistance.
-If you would like to do something to assist furloughed employees, seek appropriate assistance.
-We have touched on some of the federal considerations in making a choice.
+If you would like to assist your employees, seek appropriate support.
+We have touched on some federal considerations to think about when making a choice.
 There are a number of state issues that would need to be discussed as well, such as the need to register to solicit contributions in the respective states.
-Before moving forward, you should consider the impact on the company and the furloughed employees.
+Before moving forward with your plan, you should consider its impact on the company and the employees.

 About Magdalena M. Czerniawski